princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 --config config/default.yaml
 ```

-in addition to all the other `--config` options.
+in addition to all the other `--config` options for the two examples above.

 ## Specifying the repository